 Dogs lick the air for a variety of reasons.
-For instance, improving smell, communicating fear, stomach discomfort.
+For instance, improving smell, communicating fear, and stomach discomfort.

 Occasionally, quick instances of air-licking are not a reason for concern.
-But you must be on the lookout for changes in the duration or frequency spent licking.
+But it would help if you looked for changes in the duration or frequency spent licking.

 What Causes Dogs to Lick the Air?

-There are several reasons why your dog may lick the air, the effective treatments are numerous.
+There are several reasons your dog may lick the air; the effective treatments are numerous.

 Talk with your vet to determine the underlying reason for your dog’s air-licking.
-It can help you choose how to effectively treat the condition if treatment is even required.
+It can help you choose how to treat the condition if effective treatment is required.

 Below is a list of 8 logical reasons why your dog licks the air.